rmetzler/NoSQL-for-Dependable-Systems/README.md

 Riak is a document oriented key value store and also supports links between them.
 Documents are stored in so called buckets.
-Riak is written entirely in Erlang and has an HTTP Interface to read/write data.
+Riak is written entirely in Erlang and has an HTTP interface to read and write data.

 More information about Riak may be found at <https://wiki.basho.com/display/RIAK/Riak>.